pehls/pehls/README.md

 ### Platforms & Tools

+Experienced with Python, R and Java;

 Already performed data transformations inside Pyspark, Pandas, Dask, Oracle Data Integration/Data Flow, AWS Glue;

 Create Pipelines of Data Engineering inside Databricks, Alteryx, AWS Glue + Athena;

 Started a Data Science Area inside a software development company, starting with just me and exiting with a team of 1 BI Developer, 2 Data Eng, 1 Product Owner and 1 UI/UX Developer, formulating a Data Warehouse for Power BI tasks, and a Data LakeHouse structure after some maturity with the data, Deploying multiple models for production, with great performance for a streaming process with Pyspark;

-Formulate AI Systems using Machine and Deep Learning Tasks, like Recommendation Systems, HealthCare Audit, Forecasts in different granularities, pricing elasticities development and analysis, key driver analysis using Machine Learning Models and Model Interpretability, key driver analysis using Structural Equation Modelling, Find Similarity between groups of data using Clustering, using LLM's with vector databases (RAG) to delivery faster results from internal processes and documents with LLangChain + different llm models and Muti-Stage Reasoning for automated processes inside a pipeline, between other applications of Data Science, Machine Learning and Deep Learning (including llms!);
+Formulate AI Systems using Machine and Deep Learning Tasks, like Recommendation Systems, HealthCare Audit, Forecasts in different granularities, pricing elasticities development and analysis, key driver analysis using Machine Learning Models and Model Interpretability, key driver analysis using Structural Equation
+Modelling, Find Similarity between groups of data using Clustering, using LLM's with vector databases (RAG) to delivery faster results from internal processes and documents with LLangChain + different llm models and Muti-Stage Reasoning for automated processes inside a pipeline, between other applications of Data Science, Machine Learning and Deep Learning (including llms!);

 Delivery models to a model store inside Amazon Sagemaker, Databricks, Azure Machine Learning Studio and Oracle Data Science / Model Catalog;

+Visualized Data with Power BI, Tableau, Plotly/Seaborn inside Python, and ggplot2 inside R;

 Follow DevOps and MLOps practices along this way, helping other developers as Tech Lead / at a Senior Position, Leading different projects and delivering Data Science and Machine Learning / AI Systems with great quality and adherence to business objectives, leading discoveries with different companies in different areas.